Prohibition:

 After President John F. Kennedy was killed in 1963, America became deeply involved in the Vietnam War.
 Within a few short years, heroin addiction in America reached epidemic proportions.
 In the background, Israel expanded its borders by force and became a colonial empire ruling a nation of hostile Palestinian subjects.
 This book reveals how Israel exploited the Western powers' long history of opium trafficking as a means of toppling the young American president.

-A copy of the Serendipity website is available on CD-ROM.
+A copy of the Serendipity website is available on flash drive.
 Details here.

 Prohibition: The So-Called War on Drugs